What is it?

-The proposed site is located on the north Kent coast, roughly 1 mile northeast of Faversham, 3 miles west of Whitstable and situated closest to the village of Graveney.
+The site is located on the north Kent coast, roughly 1 mile northeast of Faversham, 3 miles west of Whitstable and situated closest to the village of Graveney.

 How is it different from other solar parks?

-What will Kent Wildlife Trust be doing?
+What can Kent Wildlife Trust do now?

 Following the public announcement that there are no legal grounds to challenge the decision to consent the solar park we must now turn our attention to ensuring that the developer complies with the Development Consent Order and that the scheme maximises benefits for wildlife.
 To achieve this we are committed to providing technical advice to Swale Borough Council and will continue to work closely with other campaign groups.